paulrougieux/TiMBA_Charts/README.md

 >python.exe -m pip install --upgrade pip

 ## Start the dashbord
-After installing the package the user could simply start the dashboard board typing the following CLI command:
+After installing the package, the user can start the dashboard board with the following CLI command:
 > show_dashboard

-To show all possible options that could be changed with the CLI the user could type:
+Following CLI command can be used to show all changeable options with the CLI:
 > show_dashboard --help

-At the moment there are two options that coud be changed.
+At the moment, two options can be changed.
 The specification of the number of most recent .pkl files to read and the definition of the folder path where the scenario results are stored.

-The first option, about the number of scenarios, can be changed by:
+The number of scenarios can be changed as follows:
 > show_dashboard -NF=4

 To change the folder path the user can type, e.g.: